 As certain of the Company's marketable securities are carried at market value and are directly affected by fluctuations in value of the underlying securities, the Company considers its financial performance and cash flows could be materially affected by such changes in the future value of the Company's marketable securities.
-Based upon the net exposure as at March 31, 2019 and assuming all other variables remain constant, a net increase or decrease of 50% (December 31, 2018 - 50%) in the market prices of the underlying securities would increase or decrease respectively net (loss) income by \$393,000 (December 31, 2018 - \$360,000).
+Based upon the net exposure as at September 30, 2019 and assuming all other variables remain constant, a net increase or decrease of 70% (December 31, 2018 - 50%) in the market prices of the underlying securities would increase or decrease respectively net (loss) income by \$143,000 (December 31, 2018 - \$360,000).

 In February 2017, the Company adopted a normal course issuer bid whereby the Company may acquire up to 10.9 million common shares of the Company, and shall pay the prevailing market price at the time of purchase, and which terminated on February 7, 2018.
-In June 2018, the normal course issuer bid was again adopted whereby the Company may acquire up to 10.9 million common shares of the Company until June 20, 2019.
+In June 2018, the normal course issuer bid was again adopted whereby the Company may acquire up to 10.9 million common shares of the Company, and shall pay the prevailing market price at the time of purchase, and which terminated on June 20, 2019.
 The cash consideration paid for any such purchases would be subject to fluctuations in the market price of its common shares.
-(Note 12(b)).
+(Notes 12(b)(ii) and (iii)).